zondiMaqina/to_do_application/README.md

 > [!NOTE]
 > By back-end there is no graphical User Interface for this application but smart terminal use

+- This project will go in stages which are:

+1. **Stage 1:** add all necessarry config files and ruby files
+2. **STage 2:** add a responsive user interface

 ## Challenges and Solutions

 ### Challenges